Yorko/mlcourse.ai/_sources/book/topic09/topic09_intro.md

 </div>
 <br>

-Here we discuss various approaches to working with time series: what types of data preparation is necessary, how to get short-term and long-term predictions.
-We walk through different time series models, from simple moving average to ARIMA and to general machine learning models with specific feature engineering.
-We also take a look at the ways to search for anomalies in time series and discuss pros and cons of these methods.
+Here we discuss various approaches to working with time series: what data preparation is necessary, and how to get short-term and long-term predictions.
+We walk through different time series models, from simple moving averages to ARIMA and general machine learning models with specific feature engineering.
+We also take a look at methods to search for anomalies in time series and discuss the pros and cons of these methods.

 ## Steps in this block